Weather ForecastDerbyshire, UK

 - The path will eventually meet a track leading to a house (Harper Lees).
 Go through the gate and turn left to continue along the track until meeting the B6001 road.

-- Cross the road and head through the gate and across the proceeding fields.
+- Cross the road and head through the gate and cross the proceeding fields.

-- After crossing the fields, turn slight left along the Dore Lane until arriving at Hathersage – perfect time for refreshments.
+- After crossing the fields, turn slightly left along Dore Lane until arriving at Hathersage – perfect time for refreshments.

 - From Main Road head east uphill as it climbs out of Hathersage and becomes Sheffield Road, bending right out of the village.